cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ## Simapp

-Let us try to run a blockhain and see how we can interact with it.
-For this purpose we will start with an educational sample called [Simapp](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/).
+Run a blockhain and discover how to interact with it.

+Start with an educational sample called [Simapp](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/).

-First let us create a folder and clone the cosmos-sdk into it:
+Firstm create a folder and clone the cosmos-sdk into that folder:

 ```bash
 $ mkdir cosmos